AI Agent Development Guidelines

 • performance - Caching and worker settings

-• docker - Container and infrastructure settings
+• systemd - Service and deployment settings

 • icecast - Icecast streaming server configuration